 I felt lost, tired, and achingly hungry for alignment.

 I dove into my astrology studies.
 I committed to operating with my Human Design as a Projector.
 I ditched the version of my business that I had created, but didn’t really want.
 I began the process of deconditioning and reclaiming cast of parts of myself.
-I made it a mission to reclaim my voice and align with the message I’m uniquely here to share.
+I made it a mission to reclaim my voice and align with the gifts I’m uniquely here to share.

 Slowly, but surely, those blurry edges started to solidify.